 According to Larry Kreisman, one-time Seattle Landmarks Preservation Board historian: "The Crystal became one of the most popular recreation spots in the city.
 The swimming pool was spanned by enormous arched steel trusses supporting a glass roof.
 Surrounding the pool were tiers of seats for as many as 1,500 spectators.
 Salt water for the pool was piped from Elliott Bay and heated, filtered and chlorinated.
 The principal exterior change has been replacement of the entrance pavilion.
 Modifications have been made to the interior for an assembly space but the building still has the pool's tile edging and its bleachers.
 A developer plans to demolish the building and build a condominium tower.
 The church ownership places the building outside city Landmarks Board jurisdiction....
 This is a unique building type; there is no other in Seattle.
 It is a part of the collective memory of the city, how it functioned, how we lived, how we worked and how we recreated."

-1927 photo courtesy of the Museum of History & Industry (MOHAI), Seattle
+1927 photo at top of this page is courtesy of the Museum of History & Industry (MOHAI), Seattle

 - Photo of exterior (circa 1915); another exterior photo (date unknown)